 By Dr Julia Prendergast

-Prendergast J 2020 (co-ed with S Strange and J Webb), The Incompleteness Book, Canberra: Recent Work Press.
+Prendergast J, Strange S, Webb J (eds) 2020, The Incompleteness Book, Canberra: Recent Work Press.

-Julia Prendergast’s novel, The Earth Does Not Get Fat was published in 2018 (UWAP).
-Julia’s short stories feature in the current edition of Australian Short Stories.
+Julia Prendergast is Chair of the Australasian Association of Writing Programs (AAWP), the peak academic body representing the discipline of Creative Writing in Australasia.
+Her novel, The Earth Does Not Get Fat was published in 2018 (UWA Publishing: Australia).
+Her short stories feature in the current edition of Australian Short Stories.
 Other stories have been recognised and published: Lightship Anthology 2 (UK), Glimmer Train (US), TEXT (AU), Séan Ó Faoláin Competition (IE).
-Julia is a Senior Lecturer in Writing and Literature, and Academic Director Pathways and Partnerships, Swinburne University, Melbourne.
-She is Chair of the Australasian Association of Writing Programs (AAWP), the peak academic body representing the discipline of Creative Writing in Australasia.
-Julia is a member of the Australian Short Story Festival board of management.
+Julia’s research focuses practice-based analysis of meta-level processes in creative writing: including neuroscientific and psychoanalytic approaches.
+Julia is a Senior Lecturer in Writing and Literature at Swinburne University, Melbourne.